 - 7 Expert Airplane Seat Hacks to Boost Comfort on Long Flights

-SmarterTravel Editor Shannon McMahon writes about all things travel.
-Follow her on Instagram @shanmcmahon.
+SmarterTravel’s Shannon McMahon writes about all things travel.
+Follow her adventures to the cheapest places to fly on Instagram @shanmcmahon.